hystrath/hystrath.github.io/how-tos-cfd-fleming/how-tos-cfd-fleming-thermophysical.md

 ## 1) Species thermophysical properties

 The species thermophysical properties are given in the <dict>thermoDEM</dict> dictionary.
 Each species presents three subdictionaries: <subdict>specie</subdict>, <subdict>thermodynamics</subdict>, and <subdict>transport</subdict>.
-For the nitrogen molecule, it is defined as follows
+An example is provided below for the nitrogen molecule,

 ```c++
 N2